-I can convert any of my Yamaha U1 or Yamaha U3 pianos to silent very quickly and easily and the results are very impressive.
+We can convert any of our Yamaha U1 or Yamaha U3 pianos to silent very quickly and easily and the results are very impressive.
 It can be a big help to plug in the headphones and play late at night no matter who is sitting close by or who is at home next door.
 The piano becomes a hybrid with both full acoustic and full electric capability.

-How much does it cost and which kit do you use?
+How much does it cost and how long does conversion take?

 Does it affect the touch?